Mike Frier

-Michael Anthony Frier (March 20, 1969 – December 31, 2015) was a former American football defensive end/defensive tackle in the National Football League.
-He played collegiately at Appalachian State University and professionally with the Cincinnati Bengals and the Seattle Seahawks.
+Michael Anthony Frier (March 20, 1969 – December 31, 2015) was an American professional football defensive end and defensive tackle player.
+He played college football at Appalachian State University and professionally with the Cincinnati Bengals and the Seattle Seahawks in the National Football League.

 Early life

 Frier was born on March 20, 1969, to Beatrice Poindexter, a single mother who was unable to care for him on her own, so she placed him in the care of Ann and Ulysses Frier, who would adopt him as their child.
 Frier still kept in touch with Poindexter throughout the course of his life.

 College career

 Frier attended Appalachian State University on a four-year football scholarship.
 His academic struggles early on, almost made him ineligible to play on the football team.
 In order to pick his grades up, Frier attended summer classes.
 Despite his best efforts, Frier was forced to sit out his senior season as a result of being academically ineligible.
-The move lowered his draft stock and he was selected by the Seattle Seahawks in the seventh round of the 1992 NFL Draft.
+The move lowered his draft stock and he was selected by the Seattle Seahawks in the seventh round of the 1992 NFL draft.